 - Visit Arequipa - the beautiful, white colonial city, and the world's highest lake, Lake Titicaca.

-You will be met on arrival at Arequipa airport and transferred to your four star hotel.
-This afternoon is free for you to relax after the long flight or to take some time to explore the city.
+You will be met on arrival at Arequipa airport and transferred to your hotel.
+The afternoon is free for you to relax after the long flight or to take some time to explore the city.
 Arequipa has a splendid colonial style.

 Lunch and dinner are to your own account today.

-After breakfast depart at 8:00am to the Colca Valley.
+TRADICION COLCAAfter breakfast depart at 8:00am to the Colca Valley.
 Your journey takes you through the “Salinas y Aguada Blanca” reserve where alpacas, llamas and vicuñas live.
-You will see the Mirador volcano and cross passes at 4,900 meters above sea level, and descend into valleys at 3,500m.
+You will see the Mirador volcano and cross passes at 4,900 meters above sea level, and descend into the valley at 3,500m.

 Continue on to the lost city of Uyo Uyo, the ancient capital city of the “Collagua” culture.
 These old houses, ancient irrigation ducts and a lot of other relics prove the co-existence between the “Collaguas” and Incas.
 From there you will continue on through the “amphitheater”- amazing Pre-Inca terraces carved into the mountain in circular form.
 Along the way, you will also see the “Colcas”, a kind of hidden granary that gave the name to the river, and the "amphitheater" (farming terraces highly valued by the Incas to improve cultivation of quinoa, corn...).
 Finally you will reach Coporaque Village, where you can see the Main square.
 The church has a fountain dedicated to the Inca.

-Cross the villages of Achoma and Maca where the horses will spend the night with the chalan, while the group are transferred back to the hotel in Yanque (c.
+You will be transferred back to the hotel in Yanque (c.
 1hour) for a late lunch.
 In the afternoon you will be taken to the Hot Springs for a relaxing swim.
-Before dinner, use the spa facilities at the hotel before dinner if you wish (this is not included today and payable locally).
+Before dinner, use the spa facilities at the hotel (this is not included today and payable locally). -

 This morning you walk for c.
 1h30 to the “Chimpa” fortress, located at the top of the mountain.
 You will observe a miniature template of the area made of stone including the emperor’s throne.
 The panoramic view of the valley is splendid and unique because you are able to observe both sides of the Colca Canyon and the valley where condors fly freely.
 The “Chimpa” fortress is a strategic military facility of the “Collagua” culture made with mountain stones.